vizeke/rudder-integration-firebase-ios/README.md

 ## Getting Started with Firebase Integration of Android SDK
 1. Add [Firebase](http://firebase.google.com) as a destination in the [Dashboard](https://app.rudderlabs.com/).

 2. Rudder-Firebase is available through [CocoaPods](https://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install it, add the following line to your Podfile and followed by `pod install`:

 ```ruby
 pod 'Rudder-Firebase'
 ```

+3. Download the `GoogleService-Info.plist` from your Firebase console and put it in your Project.

 ## Initialize ```RudderClient```
 Put this code in your ```AppDelegate.m``` file under the method ```didFinishLaunchingWithOptions```